remi-dupre/enum-spanner/README.md

 Constant-Delay Enumeration for Nondeterministic Document Spanners
 =================================================================

-This is an implementation of the algorithm submitted by Amarilli, Bourhis, Mengel and Niewerth at [ICDT, 2019](https://arxiv.org/abs/1807.09320) for Constant-Delay Enumeration for Nondeterministic Document Spanners
+This is an implementation of the algorithm published by Amarilli, Bourhis, Mengel and Niewerth at [ICDT'2019](https://arxiv.org/abs/1807.09320) for Constant-Delay Enumeration for Nondeterministic Document Spanners